The Kenneth Branagh Award for New Drama Writing

 More than ever, in a world that seems increasingly to under-value the creative industries, we must endeavour to find new ways of supporting new generations of writers, directors and performers.
 Because of this and the chance it offers, I’m proud to be associated with the Windsor Fringe Kenneth Branagh Awards and encourage all aspiring writers and directors to love this competition as much as I do and always support the fringe to promote the new talent that richly deserves this wonderful platform.
 Pete Gallagher.
 Director and Judge

-Over 14 years, we’ve received over 3000 scripts from 41 countries: Canada, Poland, Nigeria, France, Slovakia, N.Ireland, New Mexico, Korea, USA, Sweden, England, Israel, Switzerland, Italy, Eire, Australia, Scotland,Germany, Austria, Cyprus, Holland,Spain, Denmark, Albania, Hungary, Russia, N. Zealand, S. Africa, The Ukraine,Wales, Portugal, India, Finland, Mexico, Japan, Greece, Norway ,The Caribbean, Malaysia, Bela Rus and Taiwan.
+Over 15 years, we’ve received over 3300 scripts from 45 countries: Colombia, Lebanon, Canada, Poland, Nigeria, France, Slovakia, N.Ireland, New Mexico, Korea, USA, Sweden, England, Israel, Switzerland, Italy, Eire, Australia, Scotland ,Germany, Austria, Cyprus, Holland,Spain, Denmark, Albania, Hungary, Russia, N. Zealand, S. Africa, The Ukraine,Wales, Portugal, India, Finland, Mexico, Japan, Greece, Norway ,The Caribbean, Malaysia, Bela Rus,Thailand, Pakistan and Taiwan.

 Apart from the scripts being numbered and read anonymously,The key aspect of our Award, which makes it unique, is that we put on full performances of the three winners, rather than the usual rehearsed readings, as other competitions do.
 As you see from the comments, our writers feel they learn a huge amount by working with a director and seeing their play staged.